 Project Manager - Territories and Climate

-Before joining I4CE, Julia worked at the Directorate General for Energy and Climate at the Ministry of Ecology on issues related to forest carbon accounting under the Kyoto Protocol.
+Before joining I4CE, Julia worked at the General Direction for Energy and Climate of the Ministry of Ecological and Solidarity Transition on forest carbon accounting under the Kyoto Protocol.

-She graduated from business school (Audencia) and also holds a research master in geography (territorial policies and sustainable development).
+She has graduated from management school (Audencia) and also holds a master’s degree in geography (territorial policies and sustainable development), where she has focused on agricultural and forestry issues.

 - Tel: +33 6 79 49 50 90